Mall Road, Darjeeling

 Soon you are back to the Chowrasta Mall having walked for about a mile.
 You are back again in the activities, with people sitting all around the mall in the benches, chatting and indulging in street snacks sold by the many vendors.

-Watch the video of Mall Road (West)
+Watch this short video of Mall Road

 Related Articles